Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Kusatsu-Shirane (草津白根)

-Mountain resort area combining Kusatsu hot springs with the volcanic Mount Shirane, offering skiing and dramatic crater lakes
+Mountain resort area combining Kusatsu hot springs with volcanic Mount Shirane, skiing, and crater lakes

 Shibu (渋)